PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-18 05:06:44
+Last updated: 2024-04-18 05:07:21
-Random Quote: Congratulations, you’ve just left your family a second-hand Subaru. - Saul Goodman
+Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman